-- We are seeing a clear steer from consumers, organisations such as local authorities, and public opinion in general, that society must act now to mitigate the threat of climate change. - This view is now aligned with industry and government thinking, plans are being developed to set policy needed to drive the change to a global green economy. - The Department for Business, Energy & Industrial Strategy (BEIS) has published a 10 Point Plan for a Green Industrial Revolution, and Industrial Decarbonisation Strategy, a Hydrogen Strategy and a Heat and Buildings Strategy, all of which will help shape the future of our energy system. - Our underground gas network is safe, secure and resilient whatever the weather, and as part of an integrated energy network, it can continue to power homes, businesses and industry long into the future. - We are working collaboratively with the other gas networks through the Gas Goes Green project to define the role of the gas network in a Net Zero energy system and provide the evidence required for future policy decisions.
+- We recognise the clear steer from our consumers, communities, local authorities, and public opinion in general, that society must act now to mitigate the threat of climate change. - Government is developing clearer policy to drive the transition to a green economy. - The Government's approach will help shape the future of our energy system, and key strategy documents recognise a role for low carbon hydrogen in replacing natural gas. - Our underground gas network is safe, secure, and resilient whatever the weather, and as part of an integrated energy network, it can continue to power homes, businesses, and industry long into the future. - We are working collaboratively with the other gas networks through the Gas Goes Green project to define the role of the gas network in a Net Zero energy system and provide the evidence required for future policy decisions.

-3.2 Key industry-wide developments
+3.2 Policy and industry-wide developments